DAGWorks-Inc/hamilton/docs/concepts/customizing-execution.rst

     dr.execute(['my_variable'], inputs={...}, overrides={...})

 Note that we set a `remote` executor, and a local executor.
-While you can bypass this and instead set an `execution_manager` in the builder call, this goes along with the default grouping strategy, which is to place each node in its own group, except for dynamically generated (`Parallelizable[]`) blocks, which are each made into one group, and executed locally.
+While you can bypass this and instead set an `execution_manager` in the builder call (see :doc:`../reference/drivers/Driver` for documentation on the `Builder`),this goes along with the default grouping strategy, which is to place each node in its own group, except for dynamically generated (`Parallelizable[]`) blocks, which are each made into one group, and executed locally.

 Thus, when you write a DAG like this (a simple map-reduce pattern):